Existential Therapy: The Existential Approach And How It Helps Mental Health

 What is the main goal of existential therapy?

-In a typical existential therapy session, the existential therapist’s main goal is to utilize existential theory, existential philosophy, and existential psychology to help the client realize their true potential and address inner conflicts regarding the givens of life.
+In a typical existential therapy session, the existential therapist’s main goal is to utilize existential theory, existential philosophy, and existential psychology to help the client realize their true potential and address inner conflicts regarding the givens of life and the core question addressed in existential therapy, how we view life and find meaning.

 What does an existential therapist do?